Kitware/CMake/Help/variable/include/LINKER_PREDEFINED_TYPES.rst

   ``NVIDIA``, and ``Swift`` compilers.

 ``MOLD``
-  Use the `mold linker <https://github.com/rui314/mold>`_.
+  Use the `mold linker`_.
 This type is supported on the following platform-compiler combinations:

   * Linux: ``GNU``, ``Clang``, ``LLVMFlang``, and ``NVIDIA`` compilers.
   * Apple platforms: ``Clang`` and ``AppleClang`` compilers (acts as an